fineprint-global/fabio/README.md

 # FABIO v2 + wood
 ### The Food and Agriculture Biomass Input-Output database + wood commodities

 FABIO provides a set of multi-regional physical supply-use and input-output tables covering global agriculture and forestry.
 The work is based on mostly freely available data from FAOSTAT, IEA, EIA, and UN Comtrade/BACI.
-FABIO currently covers 191 countries + RoW, 121 processes and 128 commodities for 1986-2013.
+FABIO currently covers 191 countries + RoW, 121 processes and 125 agricultural and food commodities for 1986-2013.
+This branch of the fabio repository furthermore includes 3 wood products.

-This repository provides all codes used to generate version 2 of the FABIO database.
+This repository provides all codes used to generate version 2 (+ wood) of the FABIO database.

 ### How to cite